-Receiving a pheochromocytoma diagnosis and survivor of course was challenging in itself, but just as significant is the mental, emotional and spiritual survival.
-It’s certainly a little easier to look back now and evaluate things like coping with what was for a long time, the Pheochromocytoma symptoms as an unknown cause of my misery.
+Receiving a pheochromocytoma diagnosis of course was challenging in itself, but just as significant is the mental, emotional and spiritual survival.
+It’s certainly a little easier to look back now and evaluate things like coping with what was for a long time, the Pheochromocytoma symptoms, as an unknown cause of my misery.

 Little did I realize at the time that learning how to declutter my mind so that I could focus and prioritize the situation at hand would change everything.